 Helsinki Nature is working to increase knowledge and awareness of nature values and climate connections.
 Helsinki Nature helps residents affect positive change in these areas through their lifestyle and with tools to impact the political and planning process.

-The City of Helsinki itself has abundant information on local nature.
-There are many residents and experts with extensive nature and climate knowledge, too.
-Helsinki Nature brings this knowledge forward, gathers new understanding, and communicates the story of local nature and its connections to climate change and biodiversity.
+Helsinki Nature brings existing climate and nature knowledge forward, gathers new understanding, and communicates the story of local nature and its connections to climate change and biodiversity.

 Jack H. Raisanen is the producer, curator, and editor of Helsinki Nature.